KathrynShea/jquery_server_side_calculator/INSTRUCTIONS.md

   *Anticipating a user's wants and adding the feature in the interface is often a logical progression that ends up in stretch goals for project.*

-- Deploy to Heroku!

-  *Deploying a project makes it available to the masses and is a necessary step for which to prepare when planning a project.*